nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

    Testing the forensicVM image Windows share over ssh

 ..
 CAUTION::
-   Please use a safe Windows username and password for your share.
-This share is protected over the internet by your ssh private key.
-But on the Windows network, your username and password are the weakest link.
-It is advised to use a dedicated strong username and password for your share.
-You can reuse the same name and password for multiple forensic image shares if necessary.
+   Ensure to use a secure Windows username and password for your share.
+Although this share is protected over the internet by your SSH private key, on the Windows network, your username and password could be a potential vulnerability.
+We recommend a dedicated, strong username and password for your share, which can be reused for multiple forensic image shares if necessary.

 ..
 NOTE::
    Please configure your firewall to allow local access to your Windows shares.
-Since only local pc access is needed you can restrict the Windows share to be only accessible by your own computer.
-If necessary please contact your system administrator to perform this task.
+You can restrict the Windows share to be accessible only by your own computer.
+If needed, please seek assistance from your system administrator to perform this task.